M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. If you've time...
     1. Try adding more Device Twin Properties and see if you can find the Device Twin blade in the Azure portal -  observe any differences between the Device Twin represenations in the portal and in the console app.
-    1. Try doing more complex queries.
+    1. Try doing more complex queries by consulting the [IoT Hub Query Language](#https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-query-language)

 ### Receive Cloud to Device Message
 We're going to send a message to the Device from the Backend Service.